 I’ve been the Principal Investigator on many clinical research studies and I’ve received honoraria for speaking for multiple different drugs for Big Pharma.
 (I don’t do this anymore and I don’t accept snacks, treats, dinners or lunches from pharmaceutical representatives)

-All of these experiences have taught me to cultivate a healthy skepticism for information that has potential bias.
+All of these experiences have taught me to cultivate a healthy skepticism for medical and scientific information that has potential bias.

 For 30 years I followed and counseled my patients on dietary guidelines that I assumed were solidly based in science.